 Another important point to consider here is the clarity of the thesis.
 The brevity of your statement shouldn't come at the expense of clarity; instead, they both should be given equal importance.
 Read your thesis multiple times to see if it conveys what you intend to convey.
 It is a mistake to assume that the meaning of your thesis statement is obvious to all readers as it is to you.

 The thesis of your essay or research paper should reflect your take on the issue under discussion.
 For instance, if you are writing an essay on the impact of genetically modified food or the role of private banks during the recession, your thesis should not be a mere description of facts.
-It should be formulated in such a way that it reveals the position you are about to take in The Dissertation Conclusion essay and indicates how you are going examine the issue at hand.
+It should be formulated in such a way that it reveals the position you are about to take in and indicates how you are going examine the issue at hand.
 At the same time, you should avoid making overly simplistic "for" or "against" statements.